gadenbuie/garrickadenbuie-com/content/blog/2022/countdown-v0-4-0/index.markdown

 ### But that JavaScript code…

-Since I wrote countdown,
+Since I wrote the first version of countdown,
-I’ve learned a whole lot more JavaScript and I know a whole lot more about how htmlwidgets can be built in R. countdown’s underlying code has always haunted me a little in the back of my mind, but on the other hand it was chugging away, still working fine for most people in most situations.
+I’ve learned a whole lot more JavaScript and I know a whole lot more about how to build *web things* in R. countdown’s underlying code has always haunted me a little, but on the other hand it was chugging away, still working fine for most people in most situations.